 Pack for daily routines first

-The mistake many families make is packing only by room.
-That works for furniture, but it does not work for children.
-A child does not need “bedroom box 4.”
-They need pajamas, a toothbrush, a comfort item, medication, snacks, and something familiar before bedtime.
+Many families make the mistake of packing room-to-room.
+That is fine for furniture, but not for children.
+A child doesn’t need “bedroom box 4.”
+They need PJs, a toothbrush, a comfort item, medication, snacks and something familiar before bedtime.

-Pack a separate essentials bag for each child.
-For toddlers and school-age children, include pajamas, clothes, toothbrush, comfort toy, medications, snacks, water bottle, books, headphones, and one or two simple activities.
-For babies, include diapers, wipes, bottles, formula or pumped milk supplies, burp cloths, pacifiers, extra clothes, and baby-safe toiletries.
+Make sure to pack an essentials bag for each child.
+For toddlers and school age kids add pyjamas, clothing, toothbrush, toy for comfort, medications, snack, water bottle, books, headphones and 1 or 2 easy activities.
+For babies: diapers, wipes, bottles, formula or pumped milk supplies, burp cloths, pacifiers, extra clothing, and baby-safe toiletries.

-Leave your child’s room mostly normal until later in the packing process.
-A bedroom that disappears too early can make the move feel bigger and more unsettling.
-Older children can pack a small box of items they want to open first at the new home.
-That gives them control without putting the real packing burden on them.
+Keep your child’s room mostly normal until later in the packing process.
+A bedroom that vanishes too quickly can make the move feel larger and more unsettling.
+Older kids can bring a small box of things they want to open first at the new house.
+That gives them control without the heavy lifting of packing.

 Keep with you, not on the truck

-Medications, documents, snacks, baby supplies, chargers, comfort items, first-night clothes, school paperwork, and anything needed before bedtime should travel with the family.
+Medications, paperwork, snacks, baby items, chargers, comfort items, first night clothing, school paperwork, anything needed before bedtime should go with the family.

 Load early or mark clearly